emqx/eip/active/0012-systemd-integration.md

   31776
   ```

-  The main PID is `31492(run_erl)`, but we want emqx pid is `31776`. we expect 31776 to be Main PID.
+  The main PID is `31492(run_erl)`, not emqx pid( `31776)`.
+(PS: I have encountered in the prod environment that the beam.smp process suddenly disappeared, only the run_erl process was there, maybe only pipe file exist, no time to analyze why.
+After reboot, it was normal again.)

   `[PIDFile=]` document says: Note that **PID files should be avoided in modern projects.
 Use `Type=notify` or `Type=simple` where possible**, which does not require use of PID files to determine the main process of a service and avoids needless forking.
-So let's put `forking` aside for a moment.

-- `oneshot`: is similar to `simple`, the service manager will consider the unit up after the main proces exits,
+- `oneshot`: is similar to `simple`, the service manager will consider the unit up after the main proces exits.

   ```yaml
   [Unit]